-We intend to file a registration statement on Form S-8 under the Securities Act after the closing of this offering to register the shares of common stock that are issuable pursuant to our Plan.
-The registration statement is expected to be filed and become effective as soon as practicable after the completion of this offering.
+We intend to file a registration statement on Form S-8 under the Securities Act after the closing of our initial public offering to register the shares of common stock that are issuable pursuant to our Plan.
+The registration statement is expected to be filed and become effective as soon as practicable after the completion of our initial public offering.
 Accordingly, shares registered under the registration statement will be available for sale in the open market following its effective date, subject to Rule 144 volume limitations and the lock-up arrangement described above, if applicable.